polykit/polykit-x-mainboard/README.md

 ## Tweaks

-* If saw/triangle signal is not audible replace R38 with a 220k resistor
+* If saw/triangle signal is not audible replace R38 with a 220k resistor on the voice cards